stabix/stabix/doc/preCPFE_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 7 : Screenshot of the preCPFE GUI for the bicrystal indentation with loaded AFM topography of the indenter*
+   *Figure 9 : Screenshot of the preCPFE GUI for the bicrystal indentation with loaded AFM topography of the indenter.*

 Python setup
 -------------